NEELAMSINGHH/Dictionary/README.md

 Ensure you have a C++ compiler installed on your system.
-Compile the source code (main.cpp) using the compiler. css
+Compile the source code (main.cpp) using the compiler. g++ Dictionary.cpp -o Dictionary
-Copy code
-g++ main.cpp -o wordweb_dictionary

 Run the compiled executable.
-bash
-Copy code
-./wordweb_dictionary
+./Dictionary
 Contributors:
 Neelam Singh